womenwhocoderichmond/angular-community/ServiceExercise/ServiceExerciseInstructions.md

     ```
   * Application is listing Women Who Code Communities.
 Cliking on any communities provide details about it.
-  * Currently all the information about the communities displayed is loaded in AppComponent in app.component.ts file.
+  * Currently all the information about the communities displayed in the application is loaded in AppComponent in app.component.ts file.
 We want this information to come from Angular service.
-Ideally service will make a http call to get this information, however, for this exericse we are going to hard-code this information.
+Ideally, service will make a http call to get this information, however, for this exericse we are going to hard-code this information.

 ### Create a service
 * We will use Angular Cli to create a service.
 Run following command in the terminal window